ibm-messaging/mq-golang/samples/README.md

 ```

 ### Publish/Subscribe testing
-You will probably want to run amqssub JUST BEFORE running amqspub to ensure
+You will probably want to run `amqssub` JUST BEFORE running `amqspub` to ensure
-there is something waiting to receive the publications when they are made
+there is something waiting to receive the publications when they are made.
+The
+`pubsub.sh` script executes the two programs appropriately.

 ## More information
 Comments in the programs explain what they are doing.
 For more detailed information about the